Financial Assistance and Information

 The Missouri Department of Elementary and Secondary Education made and administered the grant awards to:

-The Department of Natural Resources was able to provide these funds through a portion of the department’s share of the solid waste tonnage fees that are collected on each ton of solid waste entering a landfill or being transferred out of state through a transfer station.
+The department was able to provide these funds through a portion of the department’s share of the solid waste tonnage fees that are collected on each ton of solid waste entering a landfill or being transferred out of state through a transfer station.

 Scrap Tire Cleanup by Non-Profit Groups